mvfast/druid/docs/content/operations/other-hadoop.md

 For more about building Druid, please see [Building Druid](../development/build.html).

-Another workaround solution is to build a custom fat jar of Druid using [sbt](http://www.scala-sbt.org/), which manually excludes all the conflicting Jackson dependency, and then use this fat jar in the classpath in the command that starts overlord indexing service.
+Another workaround solution is to build a custom fat jar of Druid using [sbt](http://www.scala-sbt.org/), which manually excludes all the conflicting Jackson dependencies, and then put this fat jar in the classpath of the command that starts overlord indexing service.
 To do this, please follow the following steps.

 (1) Download and install sbt.